-New stand-alone programs applied to previously defined work processes.
-Disruptive Programs:
+New stand-alone programs applied to previously defined work processes. ■ Disruptive Programs:

 New tools which transform work processes.
 1/ Production Scheme.

 Architectural computer platform (Architecture, Systems, Structure, Budget, Planning and Maintenance).

+LIFECYCLE FIELDS

+Some results

-Some results Using BIM technology (Building Information Modelling)
+Using BIM technology

+(Building Information Modelling)

+65

-solutions and the automation of processes are our objectives, but what is most exciting, is to incorporate math into the creative process and discover that through figures there are new models to approach Integral development of a project BIM technology covers the design process and management of all information generated throughout the lifecycle of the building.
+Integral development of a project

+BIM technology covers the design process and management of all information generated throughout the lifecycle of the building.

 Using a parametric model, the geometry is calculated and defined in all disciplines, developing simultaneously reports, specifications and budgets.
 Subsequently the model will be linked with a viewer that incorporates the construction planning and to which the maintenance parameters are introduced.
+There are six dimensions to this process.

+▲ 3D Geometry

+Architectural project execution, facilities and structures

+▲ 4D Time

+Planning the execution times associated with the 3D model

+► 5D Budget

+Updating & monitoring

+► 6D Facility Management

-There are six dimensions to this process. ►3D Geometry Architectural project execution, facilities and structures ►4D Time Planning the execution times associated with the 3D model ▶5D Budget Updating & monitoring ►6D Facility Management Management and maintenance plan Benefits and values of this work process RIGOR: Integral detailed monitoring.
-Collection of information in the areas, volume, structural behaviour, description of spaces, reviews, product specifications, etc. CONSISTENCY: Thanks to the conceptual links between disciplines.
+Management and maintenance plan

+Benefits and values of this work process

+RIGOR: Integral detailed monitoring.
+Collection of information in the areas, volume, structural behaviour, description of spaces, reviews, product specifications, etc.

+CONSISTENCY: Thanks to the conceptual links between disciplines.

 PROGRESS CONTROL: On-going assessment of the process.

 DISCIPLINARY INTEGRATION: By transforming roles and profiles.

 AUTOMATION: Parametric change management.

 BUDGET CONTROL: Automatic updating of values throughout the building process of the model.
+LINKS WITH THE MAINTENANCE:

 Extension of building life cycle

-LINKS WITH THE MAINTENANCE: 1/ Conceptual development and thinking 2-3/ Generation 4/ Production 5/ Display 6/ Digital production
+1/ Conceptual development and thinking.2-3/ Generation.4/ Production5/ Display.6/ Digital production

-Some results Emergency call centre building, Barcelona The future 112 building, Barcelona the largest and most comprehensive emergency call centres to be designed in Europe.
+Some results 112 (emergency call centre) building, Barcelona The future 112 building, Barcelona the largest and most comprehensive emergency call centres to be designed in Europe.
 All bodies and agencies related to the operational emergencies will share work space and protocols.
 The implementation project was planned using BIM platform across all disciplines.
 Throughout the project, the development process has included the design and management of all information throughout the lifecycle of the building.

 The virtual model includes the Architecture, Structure and Facilities detailed models with details, materials and features.
 In addition, it has been possible to explore shapes and volumetric solutions without restriction, that have bee controlled parametrically.

 Furthermore, a library of the elements that contain the integrated parameters is generated from the outset, thus saving time in the execution of the project.
 Thus, from a budgetary point of view, it has been possible to maintain basic control from the start of the project aligning it with the preset restrictions set out by the client.
 The use of BIM technology has permitted the development of the production information within 3 months.
 The main advantage has been the coordination of 3 disciplines and early detection of coalitions and interference.